SUNVAULT™ STORAGE + CONNECTEDSOLUTIONS

 ConnectedSolutions is a program which incentivizes customers who share stored energy when the New England electric grid needs it.

 Customers are compensated by their local program administrator on a performance basis for the average kW of stored electricity they receive from the customer’s SunVault™ Storage system during dispatch events.
-The program runs in summer (June 1 – September 30) and winter (December 1 – March 31) only.
+The program runs in summer from June 1 – September 30.
 Event durations are a max of three hours and occur between the hours of 2pm and 7pm EST.

 Am I eligible to participate?